pulp/pulpcore/docs/admin/reference/settings.md

 ### CONTENT_ORIGIN

-A required string containing the protocol, fqdn, and port where the content app is reachable by users.
+A string containing the protocol, fqdn, and port where the content app is reachable by users.
 This is used by `pulpcore` and various plugins when referring users to the content app.
-For example if the API should refer users to content at using http to pulp.example.com on port 24816, (the content default port), you would set: `https://pulp.example.com:24816`.
+For example if the API should refer users to content at using http to pulp.example.com on port 24816, (the content default port), you would set: `http://pulp.example.com:24816`.
+The default is `None`.
+When set to `None`, the API returns relative URLs (without the protocol, fqdn, and port).

 ### HIDE_GUARDED_DISTRIBUTIONS